 (b) A copy of a site evaluation report approving the site for the type and quantity of wastes to be disposed;

-(c) Evidence that the permit processing fees and the first year's annual compliance determination fee in OAR 340-071-0140 have been paid to the department or agent, as directed; and
+(c) Evidence that the permit processing fees and the first year's annual compliance determination fee in OAR 340-071-0140(4) have been paid to DEQ or agent, as directed; and

 (d) A site diagram meeting the requirements of OAR 340-071-0160(2)(c).

-(3) Applications that are obviously incomplete, improperly signed, or lacking required exhibits clearly identified will not be accepted by the department for filing and will be returned for completion.
+(3) Applications that are obviously incomplete, improperly signed, or lacking required exhibits clearly identified will not be accepted by DEQ for filing and will be returned for completion.
 Applications that are correctly signed and appear administratively complete will be considered timely upon receipt.
 A request for further information under section (4) of this rule will not affect the timeliness of an application.

-(4) Within 45 days after receipt of an application, the department will preliminarily review the application to determine the adequacy of the information submitted.
-Failure to complete this review within 45 days does not preclude the department from later requesting additional information from the applicant as provided in this section.
+(4) Within 45 days after receipt of an application, DEQ will preliminarily review the application to determine the adequacy of the information submitted.
+Failure to complete this review within 45 days does not preclude DEQ from later requesting additional information from the applicant as provided in this section.

-(a) The department will request in writing from the applicant any additional information needed to review the application.
+(a) DEQ will request in writing from the applicant any additional information needed to review the application.
 The application will be considered withdrawn if the applicant fails to submit the requested information within 90 days of the request.

-(b) If the department determines that additional measures are necessary to gather facts regarding the application, the department will notify the applicant of measures to be instituted and the timetable and procedures to be followed.
+(b) If DEQ determines that additional measures are necessary to gather facts regarding the application, DEQ will notify the applicant of measures to be instituted and the timetable and procedures to be followed.
 The application will be considered withdrawn if the applicant fails to comply with the additional measures.

 (5) Draft permit review.
-Before issuing a permit, the department will send a draft permit to the applicant for review.
+Before issuing a permit, DEQ will send a draft permit to the applicant for review.
 The applicant will have up to 14 calendar days to comment on the draft permit.

 (6) Public participation.
-The department will provide for public participation in accordance with the requirements for WPCF permits in OAR chapter 340, division 045.
+DEQ will provide for public participation in accordance with the requirements for WPCF permits in OAR chapter 340, division 045.

-(7) Final department action.
-The department must take final action on the permit application within 45 days of the close of the public comment period if a comment period is required.
-The department will consider all timely comments and other information obtained pertinent to the permit action.
-The department will notify the applicant of the action taken.
+(7) Final DEQ action.
+DEQ must take final action on the permit application within 45 days of the close of the public comment period if a comment period is required.
+DEQ will consider all timely comments and other information obtained pertinent to the permit action.
+DEQ will notify the applicant of the action taken.

 (8) Applicant's appeal rights.
-The department's final action is effective 20 days from the date of service of the notice to the applicant of the department's final action unless the applicant requests a hearing before the effective date.
+DEQ's final action is effective 20 days from the date of service of the notice to the applicant of DEQ's final action unless the applicant requests a hearing before the effective date.
 The request for a hearing must be in writing and state the grounds for the request.
 Any hearing will be conducted as a contested case hearing in accordance with ORS 183.413 through 183.470 and OAR chapter 340, division 011.

 (9) Permit term.
 The term of a permit issued pursuant to this rule may not exceed ten years.
 The expiration date will be recorded on each permit issued.

-(10) For systems that are proposed to be or are operating under a WPCF permit, a person may not construct, alter, or repair the absorption facility or any part thereof unless that person is licensed under ORS 454.695 or is the permittee.
+(10) For systems that are proposed to be or are operating under a WPCF permit, a person may not construct, alter, or repair the system or any part thereof unless that person is licensed under ORS 454.695 or is the permittee.

-(11) A person may not connect to or use any system authorized by a WPCF permit unless the system has been inspected and certified in accordance with OAR chapter 340, division 052 and the department has accepted that certification.
+(11) A person may not connect to or use any system authorized by a WPCF permit unless the system has been inspected and certified in accordance with OAR chapter 340, division 052 and DEQ has accepted that certification.